Charlie Kirk's shooting death exposes security gaps at political events

 “They probably didn’t have enough security personnel there," said Ron Williams, a former U.S. Secret Service agent who now works as a private security consultant.
 "And the reason is because they really didn’t see the need, especially in Orem, Utah, which is a low-crime area.”

 Videos posted to social media show Kirk speaking into a handheld microphone while sitting under a white tent.
-A single shot rings out, and Kirk can be seen reaching up with his right hand as a large volume of blood gushes from the side of his neck.
+A single shot rings out, and Kirk can be seen reaching up with his right hand as blood gushes from the side of his neck.

 The debate had been met with divided opinions on campus.
 An online petition calling on university administrators to bar Kirk from appearing received nearly 1,000 signatures.
 Kirk, 31, had taken note of the rising temperature last week, posting on X images of news clips showing that his visit to Utah was sparking controversy.